stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a firm that's focused on building revolutionary products and impactful brands.
+      We are a firm that's focused on building impactful products and brands.
     content: >-

 seo: